 And this is an Alphabet made from Google Earth images

 Shooting your Alphabet Pictures

 Looking for letters

 Bare trees reveal Vs and Rs.
-Pavement cracks and twisted decorative metal gates and fences spell out Ss and and fallen leaves can be swept into shape.
+Pavement cracks and twisted decorative metal gates and fences spell out Ss and Cs and and fallen leaves can be swept into shape.
 School grounds are full of interesting curves and letter shapes.
 On sunny days use shadows to make your letters.

 1. Fill the Frame !!!!!

 Use Focus Lock when taking your picture and REVIEW the image to make sure it's sharp !!

 Find or make your first name name or initials in the world around you.
 Each student should try to make at least one initial from something in the kitchen - maybe dry food or kitchen utensils.
 Let's create our own food alphabet.
 Get permission first !!